matthieucombaud/paper_dominant-height-20-species/readme.txt

 Required R functions for the calibration are in "R/functions". cpp optimization function is "cpp/likelihood_final_beta.cpp".

-Model calibration outputs are in "calibration_output".
+Model calibration outputs are in "calibration_results".
 In the output name:
-- "no_batch" indicate than calibration was done on the full sample
+- "no_batch" indicates than calibration was done on the full sample
-- "with_batches" indicate than calibration was a 5-fold calibration
+- "with_batches" indicates than calibration was a 5-fold calibration

 Model analysis
 *************